In 2007, the patient clinics of the regional School of Medicine in El Paso (now TTUHSC

-Amarillo, El Paso, Lubbock, and the Permian Basin, bringing together more than 500 practice in West Texas.
+across Amarillo, El Paso, Lubbock, and the Permian Basin—the largest group medical practice in West Texas.

 The First Annual Research Day is held.
 Faculty from the El Paso campus join faculty from UTEP to discuss six research areas: cancer, diabetes/obesity, HIV/AIDS, genetics, infectious diseases, and community-based research.

 The Texas State Legislature approves $48 million for the School of Medicine in El Paso.
 On June 12, Governor Rick Perry arrives in El Paso to attend a ceremonial signing